 3. I have no style

-When you have neglected yourself for a while and have paid no attention to what you like, what excites and delights you and put no effort whatsoever in finding clothes that suit your body type and personality, you may say to yourself that you have no style.
+When you have neglected yourself for a while you may feel frumpy.
+You have probably paid no attention to what you like, what excites and delights you.
+If you have lost your (style) spark, you put no effort whatsoever in finding clothes that suit your body type and personality.
+You may say to yourself that you have no style.

 The truth is that you have neglected your style too much.